Azure/azure-functions-durable-python/README.md

 ## Current limitations

-We're actively working on this project as we get closer to a Public Preview announcement of Python support for Durable Functions (expected Q2 CY2020).
+We're actively working on Python support for Durable Functions and we expect a Public Preview announcement in Q2 CY2020.
 The following are the current known limitations.

 ### Functionality